Quick Step confident of taming cycling's cobbled 'Hell'

-With over 50km of treacherous cobbled sections, cycling's epic one-day classic Paris-Roubaix deserves its deadly reputation, but the powerful Quick Step team believe their collective power can tame the race in fine weather this Sunday.
+With over 50km of treacherous cobbled sections, cycling's epic one-day classic Paris-Roubaix deserves its deadly reputation, but team of the moment Quick-Step believe they can tame it on Sunday.

-But in Nicki Terpstra and Philippe Gilbert the Belgian outfit have at least two contenders strong enough, on paper, to defy the many challenges thrown at the peloton during a 257 km race of attrition.
+But in Nicki Terpstra and Philippe Gilbert, the Belgian outfit have at least two contenders strong enough to surmount the many challenges thrown at the peloton during a 257km race of attrition.

-Despite participating only once previously, in 2007, Gilbert is ready to go full gas in his bid to secure a fourth one-day classic 'Monument' having already won the Tour of Flanders, Liege-Bastogne-Liege and the Tour of Lombardy.
+Despite participating only once previously, in 2007, Belgian Gilbert is ready to go full gas in his bid to secure a fourth one-day classic 'Monument', having already won the Tour of Flanders, Liege-Bastogne-Liege and the Tour of Lombardy.

-"I think it's time," Gilbert told media on Thursday.
-"I'm in the latter part of my career now.
-I didn't want to risk it before, so I left it towards the end of my career, so I think it's logical to go for it now."
+"I have invested a great deal in getting ready for this race and now its time to go out there and deliver and we'll see what happens," Gilbert told reporters on Saturday.

+"The conditions look set for a top quality race, I really hope none of the top guys falls and that the best man wins.

+"It's a beautiful race and it's not just the cobbles because often it comes down to a sprint."

-Dutch teammate Niki Terpstra could take up the baton should the cobbles kill off Gilbert's challenge.
-He will saddle up with ambitions, too, having soloed to victory in the Tour of Flanders last week.
+Dutch teammate Terpstra could take up the baton should the cobbles bump off Gilbert's challenge.
+He soloed to victory in the Tour of Flanders last week and won this race in 2014.

-"Paris-Roubaix suits me even better than the Tour of Flanders," said the slimmed down 33-year-old Terpstra.
+"Paris-Roubaix suits me even better than the Tour of Flanders," said the 33-year-old.

-Last year's winner Greg Van Avermaet of BMC says he feels 'capable of winning it again' after setting the highest average speed in Paris-Roubaix history at over 43km per hour in 2017.
+Quick Step have dominated the cobbled classics season with Terpstra winning E3 Harelbeke and Yves Lampaert triumphing at Dwars door Vlaanderen, while Elia Viviani claimed the Three Days of De Panne title and Fabio Jakobsen won Scheldeprijs.

+It is that strength in depth -- those latter two haven't even made Quick Steps's Paris-Roubaix team -- that has reigning champion Greg Van Avermaet of BMC feeling wary.

 -- A violent experience --

-While the race is 257km long "the real race starts at Arenberg", Paris-Roubaix race director Thierry Gouvenou told AFP this week.
+While the course is 257km long "the real race starts at Arenberg", Paris-Roubaix race director Thierry Gouvenou told AFP this week.

 "Riding on these cobbles is a violent experience," former professional racer Gouvenou told AFP.